-An odd question but a relevant one – what role has Bach played in your life?
+What role has Bach played in your life?
 In your view what’s the most important thing to get right when you’re interpreting Bach?

 Bach has been a part of Gloriana’s repertoire right from the start.
 We have performed the motets many times, the John Passion and it is a dream to do the Matthew Passion.
 But my musical tastes range far and wide.
 Our audiences know that I’m just as passionate about contemporary music as I am about early music.

 But I feel more strongly now than ever that Bach is like the sun around which other planets revolve.
 Everything is there in Bach’s music.
 There are moments of sublime simplicity and there are gut-wrenchingly difficult moments that challenge even the best of us.
 I think it was Pablo Casals who said “Bach is the greatest and purest moment in music of all time”.